 Situated far out in the Tasman Sea, between Australia and New Zealand, is Lord Howe Island.
-The archipelago consists of 28 islands of varying size, though all of its 340 or so inhabitants live on the main island.
+The archipelago consists of 28 islands of varying size, though all of its inhabitants live on the main island.
 As the island is part of Australia’s New South Wales state, the population enjoys all the benefits of Australian citizenship.

 Because the island’s natural biosphere is something of a Darwinist treasure, the entire island is a UNESCO World Heritage site.
-A pristine forest, inhabited by a wealth of rare and unique plants and animals, covers most of the land.
-The waters surrounding the island are equally important, earning protected status under the Lord Howe Island Marine Park.
+Read some of the interesting facts about Lord Howe Island.

 The locals are mainly descendents of American and European whalers who first made camp here six generations ago.
 When the whaling industry collapsed, the residents turned to growing and selling kentia palms.

 As such, facilities on Lord Howe Island are limited.
 There is a general store, a handful of restaurants and a few inns.

 There are all kinds of activities for visitors who are self-starters.
 Water sports like sea kayaking, snorkelling, scuba diving, deep-sea fishing, and windsurfing are just some of the things to do in the pristine waters.

 There is really no bad time to visit Lord Howe Island since the climate on Lord Howe is quite moderate, with temperatures hovering around 22°C all year round.